lbryio/lbry.com/README.md

 `lbry.com/releases/pre/<github_repo_name>.<extension>`

 ## Security
-We take security seriously.
-Please contact [security@lbry.com](mailto:security@lbry.com) regarding any security issues.

-[Our PGP key is here](https://keybase.io/lbry/key.asc) if you need it.
+Please see [SECURITY](SECURITY.md) to know more about the security and how to contact if the project has serious flaws.

 ## Contact
 The primary contact for this project is [@netoperatorwibby](https://github.com/netoperatorwibby) (paul+github@lbry.com).